 Are tattoos attractive?

-If you’re getting a tattoo to look more attractive then you’d be happy to know that some studies have found that guys with tattoos generally tend to have more sex.
-Although there are some other studies that have found that women find guys with tattoos to be a bit more aggressive in their appearance.
+If you’re getting a tattoo to look more attractive then you’d be happy to know that some studies have found that some women find guys with tattoos to be more attractive.
+However, there are some other studies that have found that women find guys with tattoos to be a bit more aggressive in their appearance.
 So it really depends on who you’re trying to attract.